 This is essentially one of the reasons why people haven’t travelled to Pakistan as much in the past because the visa for Pakistan was quite hard to obtain and people wonder how to visit Pakistan?
 The visa for Pakistan is not really easy right now, but it is getting easier.

 Right now, there are 50 countries that can get a visa on arrival for Pakistan!
-The rest (including the UK) need to apply for an e-visa for Pakistan and when you apply for Pakistan e-visa you need either a letter of invitation or hotel confirmation to go alongside your visa application.
+The rest (including the UK) need to apply for an e-visa for Pakistan and when you apply for Pakistan e-visa you need either a letter of invitation or hotel confirmation to go alongside your visa application, here’s Pakistan travel advice on how to do that.

 Letter of Invitation (LOI)- This needs to be a letter from a tour company saying you are going on a tour with them.
 If you want to go on a tour of Pakistan, go for it and the tour company will supply you with this straight away, but what if you want to visit Pakistan independently as I did?
 Well, it’s very likely that you can pay a company to write you a letter of invitation for Pakistan, you upload it and it will get approved.
 This is what I did.